Money when you are expecting, or just had a baby

 Money if you are expecting, or just had a baby, and you are working

-If you are working when you become pregnant you can claim a benefit called maternity allowance or get statutory maternity pay from your employer.
-You may also get universal credit to top up your maternity allowance or statutory maternity pay, help with rent and help to pay for registered childcare.
+If you are not getting tax credits you may get universal credit to top up your maternity allowance or statutory maternity pay, to help with rent and to pay for registered childcare.